MicrosoftDocs/entra-docs/docs/id-governance/licensing-fundamentals.md

 The [product names and service plan identifiers for licensing](~/identity/users/licensing-service-plan-reference.md) lists additional products that include the prerequisite service plans.

 >[!NOTE]
 >A subscription to a prerequisite for a Microsoft Entra ID Governance product must be active in the tenant.
-If a prerequisite is not present, or the subscription expires, then Microsoft Entra ID Governance scenarios may not function as expected.
+If a prerequisite is not present, or the subscription expires, then Microsoft Entra ID Governance scenarios might not function as expected.

 To check if the prerequisite products for a Microsoft Entra ID Governance product are present in a tenant, you can use the Microsoft Entra admin center or the Microsoft 365 admin center to view the list of products.